 This is measured by the net returns of our portfolio compared to net returns of our benchmark.

-Compared to our benchmark, here is what a hypothetical $10,000 investment in the Inspirit portfolio from 2016 to 2019 would look like.
+Compared to our benchmark, here is what a hypothetical $10,000 investment in the Inspirit portfolio from 2014 to date would look like.

 Carbon Footprint Performance